Today I’m going to show you EXACTLY – step by step – how to set up your blog or website from scratch, and do it right!

 You can always upgrade to one of their other packages at a later date if you decide that you need some more advanced features.

-If you want to follow along as you read, you can open up the bluehost page in another tab and work alongside the screenshots…
+If you want to follow along reading this step by step guide, while going through the steps, you can open up the bluehost page in another tab and work alongside the screenshots.

 The first screen you’ll land on is the bluehost welcome page.